iotaledger/fpc-sim/.github/CONTRIBUTING.md

 <summary>Ways to contribute :mag:</summary>
 <br>

-To contribute to the Autopeering Simulator on GitHub, you can:
+To contribute to the FPC Simulator on GitHub, you can:

 - Report a bug
 - Suggest a new feature